ChartsCSS/ChartsCSS.org/src/development/design-principles.md

 ## Direction Free Classes

 When naming classes we should consider RTL, LTR and BTT languages.
 Class names should not use direction names (top, bottom, right, left, vertical, horizontal etc.).
-Direction free names like before and after are preferred.
+Direction free names like "start & end" are preferred.

 ## CSS Customization